 His ecclesiological vision also had to undergo radical revisions in light of the exigencies of his new vocation.
 The youthful Vincent had faithfully assimilated the ecclesiology that emerged from Trent.
 But this ecclesiology was focused, to a great extent in reaction to the Protestants on aspects of the internal constitution of the Church and overlooked its missionary dimension.
 But this is exactly the decisive dimension for Vincent who centers his personal experience of faith on the evangelization of the peasant population which, though baptized, was very poorly instructed in the faith, no less than to evangelize those who had not heard anyone speak of Christ.

-Nevertheless, to imitate Jesus Christ, to continue his mission in history, “to do what the Son of God did on earth” (to feed the hungry, to teach those who do not know, to cure the sick, to expel ‘demons’; in summary, to evangelize the poor in word and deed) and to bring to completion the best of that mission and that imitation – for all of this what is required is just baptism.
-St. Vincent said to the Daughters of Charity: “Anyone who would like to seed a resemblance of the life of Jesus Christ can see it in the life of a Daughter of Charity.
-What is it he came to do?
-He came to teach, to enlighten.
-That is what you do” (IX, 466).
-In summary: to prolong the mission of the Christ in history, it is not necessary to be a member of the clergy (on the other hand, being a member of the clergy does not have to be an obstacle to that same mission).
+Nevertheless, to imitate Jesus Christ, to continue his mission in history, “to do what the Son of God did on earth” (to feed the hungry, to teach those who do not know, to cure the sick, to expel ‘demons’; in summary, to evangelize the poor in word and deed) and to bring to completion the best of that mission and that imitation – for all of this what is required is just baptism (not Holy Orders).
+St. Vincent said to the Daughters of Charity: “…whoever sees the life of Jesus Christ would see far and away the similarity in the life of a Daughter of Charity.
+And what did He come to do?
+He came to teach and to enlighten.
+That’s what you’re doing.”
+(CCD IX: 466).
+In summary: to prolong the mission of Christ in history, it is not necessary to be a member of the clergy (on the other hand, being a member of the clergy does not have to be an obstacle to that same mission).

 It is not just on the theological level that the spirituality of St. Vincent presupposes new openings and perspectives beyond the design of the ecclesiology of the Council of Trent.
 This spirituality also presupposes new openings in the areas of sociology and history.
 All his activity implies a rupture on various levels of the alliance between the throne and the altar typical of the Old Regime.
 Let’s call to mind, for example, his attitude toward his own men not accepting ecclesiastical benefices or the intense discomfort which he felt before and during his participation in the Council of Conscience, the most explicit incarnation of the above mentioned alliance.
 For St. Vincent, as well as his disciple Bossuet, the Church ought to be, above all, not the Church of kings and rich people but the Church of the poor.